-Hello, my name is Kathryn Gunter, and I run The Market Bakery which is situated within Abergavenny market.
-We are a very traditional bakers, providing a wide selection of breads and homemade cakes, including Welsh cakes, Bara Brith and Teisen Lap.
+Hello, my name is Kathryn Gunter, and I used to run The Market Bakery in Abergavenny market.
+It's a very traditional bakers, providing a wide selection of breads and homemade cakes, including Welsh cakes, Bara Brith and Teisen Lap.

 A lot of tourists that visit Abergavenny are coming to Wales for the very first time, and very often have never tasted a Welsh cake before.
 It’s so exciting for me when people sample them straight from the griddle.
 To see their faces light up with delight makes me very happy.

 Makes 10-12 cakes | Prep 10 minutes | Cook 4-5 minutes each